axeltanjung/handtracking/README.md

-# Hand Tracking Camera using OpenCVs
+# Hand Tracking Camera using OpenCV
 This project demonstrates hand tracking using a camera and OpenCV.
 The application captures video from a webcam and uses computer vision techniques to detect and track hands in real-time.

 ## Features